zombifier/Pathoschild.StardewMods/ContentPatcher/docs/values-api.md

 <td><code>bool</code></td>
 <td>

-Whether the string's tokens are all valid in the current context.
-For example, this would be false if the conditions use `Season` and a save isn't loaded yet.
+Whether the token string's tokens are all valid in the current context.
+For example, this would be false if the token string uses `{{Season}}` and a save isn't loaded yet.

 </td>
 </tr>